zzw890827/aws-sap-questions/第4套/README.md

     </details>

-86. A large company runs workloads in VPCS that are deployed of AWS accounts.
+86. A large company runs workloads in VPCs that are deployed of AWS accounts.
 Each VPC consists of public subnets and private subnets that span across multiple Availability Zones.
 NAT gateways are deployed in the public subnets and allow outbound connection traffic from the private nets.
 A solution architect is working on a hub-and-spoke design.
-A private net in the poke VPC must route traffic to the internal through an aggress VPC.
+A private net in the spoke VPC must route traffic to the internal through an eggress VPC.
 The solutions architect already has deployed a NAT gateway in an egress VPC in a central AWS account.
 Which set of additional steps should the solution architect take to meet these requirements?
-    - [ ] A. Create peering connections between the egress VPC and the spoke VPCS.
+    - [ ] A. Create peering connections between the egress VPC and the spoke VPCs.
 Configure the required routing to allow access to the internet.
     - [ ] B. Create a transit gateway and share it with the existing AWS accounts.
-Attach existing VPCS to the transit gateway.
+Attach existing VPCs to the transit gateway.
 Configure routing to allow access to the internet.
     - [ ] C. Create a transit gateway in every account.
 Attach the NAT gateway to the gateway.
 Configure the required routing to allow access to the internet.
     - [ ] D. Create an AWS PrivateLink connection between the egress VPC and the spoke VPC.
 Configure the require routing to allow access to the internet.